CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    ![](./media/packageapp-7.png)

-1. From the Virtual Machine, open the file explorer and navigate to the below path to locate the powershell script file that installs the app package.
+1. From the Virtual Machine, open the file explorer and navigate to the below path to locate the PowerShell script file that installs the app package.

    `C:\Users\demouser\source\repos\DemoWindowsapp\DemoWindowsapp\DemoWindowsapp (Package)\AppPackages\DemoWindowsapp (Package)_1.0.0.0_Debug_Test`